EdwardGerman/Columnar-Transposition-Cipher/README.md

 - All characters except (including 'space' and '\n') letters are removed from the text At this stage, we get all text in one string
 - The resulting string split on pieces same length.
-- This pieces are recorded graduatly in the table one under the other (we get **'pieces table'**).
+- These pieces are recorded gradually in the table one under the other (we get **'pieces table'**).
 - The columns of this table are shuffled
-- Then in the same way table graduatly are converted to string.
+- Then in the same way table gradually are converted to string.
 This string is a encoded text.

 **It is necessary**:  restore the original text sequence.